translate-tools/linguist/docs/api/translator.md

 ## Example

 Example of a dummy translator.
-In your code, feel free to use HTTP requests to any urls.
+In your code, feel free to use HTTP requests to any URLs.

 ```js
 class FakeTranslator {